cloudflare/miniflare/docs/index.md

 - ⚡ **Fully-local:** test and develop Workers without an internet connection.
   Reload code on change quickly.

-It's an alternative to `wrangler dev`, written in TypeScript, that runs your workers in a sandbox implementing Workers' runtime APIs.
+It's written in TypeScript, and runs your workers in a sandbox implementing Workers' runtime APIs.

 These docs primarily cover Miniflare specific things.
 For more information on